Was Jesus born in September or on December 25? — Zacharias and John the Baptist

 The Mosaic Law required that all males participate in the Feast of Unleavened Bread, Feast of Weeks and the Feast of Booths or Tabernacles.

 Three times in a year all your males shall appear before the LORD your God in the place which He chooses, at the Feast of Unleavened Bread and at the Feast of Weeks and at the Feast of Booths, and they shall not appear before the LORD empty-handed.
 Deuteronomy 16:16 (NASB)

 According to the Mishnah, all of the priests and Levites served by lot during the Feasts of Passover, Pentecost and Tabernacles.
 Here is an example of the priestly rotation from Nisan 1, 3759-3760 (2 B.C.).
 Notice that the first cycle extends into the month of Tishri in the year 2 B.C.
 Also the year 2 B.C. is a leap year.
 What was the priestly rotation when the additional month of Adar 2 was added?

 First View — Zacharias Served on the Day of Atonement

-Some claim that Zacharias was visited by the angel on the Day of Atonement (Luke 1:9) in the month of Tishri.
+Some claim that Zacharias was visited by the angel on the Day of Atonement (Luke 1:9), which occurs on Tishri 10.
 Adam English summarizes this view when he writes,

 . . . it would seem that he entered the Temple sanctuary on the highest and holiest day of the year, the Day of Atonement, Yom Kippur.
 There, beside the altar of the Lord, a radiant angel gave news of the child to be born to Elizabeth.
 The date reckoned for this occurrence is September 24, based on computations from the Jewish calendar in accordance with Leviticus 23 regarding the Day of Atonement.